emilyfuhrman/datavis_design/2017_Summer/Studios/02_Generating_an_Editable_Visualization_Using_NYC_OpenData_and_RAWGraphs.md

 ## Studio 02 - Generating an Editable Visualization Using NYC OpenData and RAWGraphs

 This studio details the process of generating an editable, vector-based visualization using [NYC OpenData](https://opendata.cityofnewyork.us/) and [RAWGraphs](http://rawgraphs.io/).
-RAWGraphs an open source framework developed by [DensityDesign Research Lab](http://www.densitydesign.org/).
+RAWGraphs is an open source framework developed by [DensityDesign Research Lab](http://www.densitydesign.org/).

 ### Datasets